jib1337/AutoRecon/README.md

 - Config changes disabling long dirbusting, changing defaults to scan 1 hosts at a time with 5 max scans
 - Cherrytree files automatically get dropped on the desktop after a host has been scanned, destination can be changed via argument
 - A machine name can be assigned which will be used to create the cherrytree file using colon seperation.
-	- eg:`autorecon 127.0.0.1:localhost` will output the report as "localhost.ctx".
+	- eg:`autorecon 127.0.0.1:localhost` will output the report as "localhost.ctd".
 - Nmap uses sudo now

 ### Notes